Stephanie Palmer

 Stephanie Palmer is a consultant, development executive, and author.
 In 2005, she founded Good in a Room, a consulting company and blog that helps professionals inside and outside the film industry learn to pitch and advance their projects.

 Early life

 She grew up in Alexandria, Virginia and went to college at Carnegie Mellon University where she received a B.F.A in Theatre Directing.

 Film industry

 She started her career in the film industry as an unpaid intern on Titanic before becoming an assistant at Jerry Bruckheimer Films where she worked on Armageddon, Con Air, and Enemy of the State.
-From there, she moved to MGM where she became Director of Creative Affairs.
+After that, she moved to MGM where she became Director of Creative Affairs.
 In this position, she supervised the acquisition, development, and production of feature films including 21, Legally Blonde, Be Cool, The Brothers Grimm, Agent Cody Banks, Agent Cody Banks 2, A Guy Thing and Good Boy!

 The Hollywood Reporter named her one of the top 35 executives under 35.